thusoy/salt-states/salt/vault/README.md

 ## Configuration

-The config given in the pillar `vault:config` will be merged with the defaults defined in `map.jinja` and written to the config files as json.
+The config given in the pillar `vault:server_config` will be merged with the defaults defined in `map.jinja` and written to the server config files as json.
 This means that instead of writing
 ```
 variable "ami" {
     description = "the AMI to use"